solidpixel/solidpixel.github.io/_posts/2020-09-03-astcenc-reflow-ii.md

 As part of the restructuring code review, it's been useful to have a compact pseudocode summary of the existing astcenc compressor for reference.
-This post is a napshot of that, but gives a feel for how the codec works today:
+This post is a snapshot of that, without much explanation, but gives a feel for how the codec works today:

 ```
 def find_best_partitionings(partition_count):